doudoudzj/bottlepy/docs/v0.12/configuration.md

+---
+sidebar: auto
+---

 # Configuration (DRAFT)

-Warning

-This is a draft for a new API.
-[Tell us](mailto:bottlepy@googlegroups.com) what you think.

-Bottle applications can store their configuration in [`Bottle.config`](http://bottlepy.org/docs/dev/api.html#bottle.Bottle.config), a dict-like object and central place for application specific settings.
+Bottle applications can store their configuration in [`Bottle.config`](api.md#bottle.Bottle.config), a dict-like object and central place for application specific settings.
 This dictionary controls many aspects of the framework, tells (newer) plugins what to do, and can be used to store your own configuration as well.

-## CONFIGURATION BASICS
+## Configuration Basics

-The [`Bottle.config`](http://bottlepy.org/docs/dev/api.html#bottle.Bottle.config) object behaves a lot like an ordinary dictionary.
+The [`Bottle.config`](api.md#bottle.Bottle.config) object behaves a lot like an ordinary dictionary.
 All the common dict methods work as expected.
 Let us start with some examples:

 ```python
 import bottle